johnnovak/gridmonger-site/source/moving-around.rst

 Admittedly, this is the most complex mode, and while some people might find it really useful, if it doesn't click with you, that's fine.
 Don't feel compelled to use it!
-In fact, I (the author) pretty much only use normal mode, even when playing real-time dungeon crawlers...
+In fact, I (the author) pretty much only use *Normal Mode*, even when playing real-time dungeon crawlers...

 .. note::
-    In WASD mode, you cannot use the :kbd:`Ctrl` movement modifier with the :kbd:`W`:kbd:`A`:kbd:`S`:kbd:`D` keys for 5-cell jumps because that would interfere with other shortcuts.
+   In *WASD Mode*, you cannot use the :kbd:`Ctrl` movement modifier with the :kbd:`W`:kbd:`A`:kbd:`S`:kbd:`D` keys for 5-cell jumps because that would interfere with other shortcuts.
 However, all movement modifiers are still available with the other movement keys.